 - Rubs surfaces, mouths or licks objects

-- Doesn’t like even the smallest changes in routine; needs everything to be the same
+- Does not like even the smallest changes in routine; needs everything to be the same

 - "Acts up" with intense tantrums

-Researchers don’t know what causes autism, and there may be several causes.
-It may run in some families, and research shows that a number of genes may be involved.
+Researchers do not know what causes autism, and there may be several causes.
+It may run in families, and research shows that a number of genes may be involved.

 Some doctors think the increase in the number of children with autism is due to better diagnosis and newer definitions of autism.
 The term "autism spectrum disorders" now includes a wider range of developmental problems.

 Autism is four times more likely to develop in boys than in girls, and it may be inherited.
 In fact, about 50% of all boys with autism have a parent with the disease.